Exawind/exawind-manager/docs/index.rst

 Prerequisites
 -------------

-We will do so using an Apple Macbook Pro M1.
+We will walk through this tutorial using an Apple Macbook Pro M1.
 To set up such a machine for using Exawind-Manager, we need to satisfy these requirements:

 1. Install `Homebrew <https://brew.sh>`_
 2. ``brew install gcc`` for gfortran